 Having an online presence is no longer optional for businesses.
 Consumers in both the B2C and B2B space use the internet to find answers to their pressing questions.
 Your website is often the first place a new prospect interacts with your brand.
-In fact, once your page loads, users form an opinion in .05 seconds.
-(Source) As a business owner, it’s imperative your website exceeds customers' expectations and tells them in a clear and compelling way who you are and what you can do.
+In fact, after your page loads, you have .05 seconds to impress your visitor and 94% of people cited web design as the reason they mistrusted or rejected a website.
+(Source) As a business owner, it’s imperative your website exceeds customers' expectations and presents a clear and compelling message about who you are and what you can do.

 A line I’ve been preaching for the last few years is, “Your website is not for you, it’s for your users.”
 Letting your opinions and ego drive your design will, in the end, lead to disastrous results.
 Sure, there are a few unicorns out there that have intuition and foresight that allow them to create trends, but most of us do not.

 User Experience should be a top consideration in the planning stage.
 Your website needs to be intuitive and dynamic.
 It's important to always keep in mind your digital content may be your only opportunity to leave an impression on a potential customer.

 But don’t worry!
 Today we have access to more data on our users than we could have even dreamed of and it’s this very data that can help us create a website that crushes expectations.
 Using Google Analytics and Tag Manager, which are both free, you can learn how your users are interacting with your company’s website and begin to uncover ways to improve their experience.
 This data-driven approach to website design is known as Growth-Driven Design.

 Growth-Driven Design works because it ensures that your website serves your users and your business' goals.
 Instead of just making something look “cool” you get a website presence that promotes growth and engagement.
 Similar to the Agile Development Process, Growth-Driven Design is fast, flexible and focused.